 Consolidate your existing pensions with Penfold for free

-Penfold offers a free pension consolidation service and so rather than having to dig up old paperwork from 20 years ago, Penfold will handle the transfer for you and carry out all of the administrative work.
+Penfold* offers a free pension consolidation service titled 'Find my pension'.
+So, rather than having to dig up old paperwork from 20 years ago, Penfold will handle the transfer for you and carry out all of the administrative work.
 The service is almost identical to the one offered by PensionBee, a provider we have recently reviewed and whose consolidation service we have tried and tested.
 To get the most out of the service you will need to provide some basic details, such as the pension provider, dates and employer name (if employed at the time).
 Failure to provide these basic details could either slow down the transfer or even result in them being unable to locate the pension altogether.

 Is there a minimum investment amount?